NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script lists the 10 newest files
+this script sorts words and prints only those that appear once